JT-Gorman/ActiveDirectory-HomeLab-1000Users/README.md

 6. Setup DHCP on the domain controller
   a.
 Windows 10 machine will automatically get an IP address
 7. Create 1k users in AD
   a.
-Run a powershell script on the domain controller for this
+Run a PowerShell script on the domain controller for this
 8. Create another VM
   a.
 Install Win10
   b.
 This will be connected to the private virtual box network